Slamming

 Slamming is the impact of the bottom structure of a ship onto the sea surface.
 It is mainly observed while sailing in waves, when the bow raises from the water and subsequently impacts on it.
 Slamming induces extremely high loads to ship structures and is taken into consideration when designing ships.
-Slamming is not strictly limited to ships and is observed watercraft as small as kayaks.
+Slamming is not strictly limited to ships but is observed in watercraft as small as kayaks.